python/cpython/Doc/howto/descriptor.rst

 To support automatic creation of methods, functions include the :meth:`__get__` method for binding methods during attribute access.
-This means that functions are non-data descriptors which return bound methods during dotted lookup from an instance.
+This means that functions are non-data descriptors that return bound methods during dotted lookup from an instance.
 Here's how it works::

     class Function: